Humanity hits the eight billion mark

-A baby born somewhere on Tuesday will be the world's eighth billionth person, according to a projection by the United Nations.
+UNITED NATIONS: A baby born somewhere on Tuesday would be the world’s eight billionth person, according to a projection by the United Nations.

 “The milestone is an occasion to celebrate diversity and advancements while considering humanity’s shared responsibility for the planet,” UN Secretary-General Antonio Guterres said in a statement.